tonysyu/temporal-interview-notifications/README.md

 - `src/app.ts` + `src/webapp/*`: Express app that uses Temporal Client to initiate
   workflows and send signals to workflows.
   - This app is also being used as a mock Notification Service.
-Typically, this would be completely separate service, but this app is reused for convenience.
+Typically, this would be a completely separate service, but it's embedded in this app for convenience.

 ## Running this example